 In order to meet that demand on a physical level, you would have to invest in additional hardware and upgrade your software system to cope with this increased volume of activity and demand for access to more resources.

 A major benefit attached to using cloud storage facilities is that it is almost instantly scalable and that means you can respond quickly to increased demand in a cost-effective way.
+By hiring azure management services you can adjust your database's performance and scalability should you need to.
+Cloud scalability allows businesses to scale up or down the amount of data, applications, and locations used without compromising performance or availability.

 Keeping costs under control